Review by Solandia

 Djenra is a Spiritualist with over 35 years experience with Tarot.
 She is a former member of the World Tarot Readers.
 Djenra is an initiate in several African based religious systems.
 She is working on her first Tarot Workbook and on a second book on Tarot history.
 She is a writer, the published author of a book about the Lukumi religion, and a poetess.

-See card images from the Bohemian Gothic Tarot
+See sample card images from the Bohemian Gothic Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images